 In 1976, five underground storage tanks (capacity: 1310,000 barrels) were placed at the foot of Maebongsan (Mountain) in Seongsa-dong, Mapo-gu to store petroleum in case of an oil crisis and were used for almost 20 years.

-Then, in 2002, with the construction of a soccer stadium to hold the 2002 Korea Japan World Cup, the oil was moved to another location in November due to safety issues and concerns that it may provide a poor scenic view since the base is located within 500m of the stadium.
+Then, in November 2002, with the construction of a soccer stadium to hold the 2002 Korea - Japan World Cup, the oil was moved to another location due to safety issues and concerns that it may provide a poor scenic view since the base is located within 500m of the stadium.
 As a result, the base has been closed for more than 13 years.

 Urban Planning: Oil Reserve Base (111,033 m²) / Parking lot (35,212 m²)